radarlabs/s2/README.md

 ## The Library

-The goal of this library is to maintain node.js TypeScript bindings for the latest version of [Google's C++ S2 library](https://github.com/google/s2geometry).
+The goal of this library is to maintain Node.js TypeScript bindings for the latest version of [Google's C++ S2 library](https://github.com/google/s2geometry).

 Other JavaScript projects available on GitHub appear unmaintained.

-The project has been built against node's N-API, meaning that it's compatible across node.js versions.
+The project has been built against Node's N-API, meaning that it's compatible across Node.js versions that support BigInt.
+This means that Node.js version 9 and below are unsupported.

-As of today, the library is built and tested run against node.js 8-12.
-The library has been in production use at [Radar](radar.io) and has been built against OS X and Linux.
+As of today, the library is built and tested against Node.js 10-12.
+The library has been in production use at [Radar](https://radar.io) and has been built against OS X and Linux.
 Feel free to open an issue or PR if you'd like other platform support.

 See [test.sh](https://github.com/radarlabs/s2/blob/master/test.sh) for more details.